-English 4 Units Foreign Language French, German, Greek, Italian, Japanese, Latin, Portuguese, Russian, Spanish 3-4 Units Three years of one foreign language are recommended, or applicants may offer instead two units of each of two languages.
-Mathematics Algebra I, Geometry, and Algebra II 3 Units (A student must have successfully completed or be enrolled in Algebra II in the senior year in order for the application ion to be considered.
-Students may be presented an additional option to complete a math course provided by Randolph College during the Summer prior to enrollment.
-If presented with this option, a student must successfully complete this assigned course prior to enrollment.)
-History Biology, Chemistry, or Physics, with laboratory work Electives from other academic areas of study 1-2 Units
+English Foreign Language French, German, Greek, Italian, Japanese, Latin, Portuguese, Russian, Spanish Three years of one foreign language are recommended, or applicants may offer instead two units of each ch of two languages.
+Mathematics Algebra I, Geometry, and Algebra II (A student must have successfully completed or be enrolled in Algebra II in the senior year in order for r the application to be considered.
+Students may be presented an additional option to complete a math course provided by by Randolph College during the Summer prior to enrollment.
+If presented with this option, a student must successfu lly complete this assigned course prior to enrollment.)
+History Biology, Chemistry, or Physics, with laboratory work Electives from other academic areas of study S